-At Dechter & Moy Dentistry in Silver Spring, MD, we are committed to providing our patients with the highest level of care.
-Part of that commitment involves incorporating state of the art dental technology into our practice to help create a more precise, personalized treatment plan.
+At Dechter & Moy Dentistry in Silver Spring MD, we are committed to providing our patients with the highest level of care.
+Part of that commitment involves incorporating state of the art dental technology into our practice.
+This allows us to create a more precise, personalized treatment plan.

 Advanced Dental Technology in Silver Spring, MD

-CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
-The complete CERAC unit allows your dentist to design, create and place ceramic restoration during a single visit.
-CEREC technology allows a dentist to take digital images of the teeth and converts it into a 3-D virtual model on the computer screen.
-CEREC virtually eliminate the need for messy impression and long office visits to the dentist.
+CEREC stands for Chair-side Economical Restoration of Esthetic Ceramics.
+The complete CEREC unit allows your dentist to design, create and place ceramic restoration during a single visit.
+CEREC technology allows us to take digital images of your teeth, and convert it into a 3-D virtual model.
+CEREC virtually eliminates the need for messy impressions, temporary restorations, and multiple visits over weeks and weeks to the dentist.

-With CEREC, your dentist can design beautiful, custom-made restoration on their computer screen.
-Once the final design is approved, it is sent to a milling machine.
-The milling unit creates high-quality restorations, which our dentists can fit and place in our Silver Spring dentist office.
+With CEREC, your dentist can design a beautiful, custom made restoration on their computer screen.
+Once the dentist approves the final design, we will send it to a milling machine.
+The milling unit creates high quality restorations, which our dentists can fit and place in our Silver Spring dentist office in one visit.

-3-D imaging allows your dentist to take high-resolution images of the soft and hard tissue in the mouth, including the teeth, jaw bone, nerves, and gums.
-3-D imaging is more precise, more accurate, and more efficient than traditional 2-D imaging methods.
+3-D imaging allows your dentist to take high resolution images of the soft and hard tissue in the mouth.
+This includes the teeth, jaw bone, nerves, and gums.
+It is more precise, more accurate, and more efficient than traditional 2-D imaging methods.

 3-D imaging can help with the diagnosis, treatment planning, and execution of dental implants, orthodontics, cosmetic procedures, and restorative treatments.
-3-D imaging also limits the amount of radiation a patient is exposed to.
-A simple scan can produce a wide scope of views and angles that can be enhanced and analyzed to provide a complete evaluation.
+3-D imaging also limits the amount of radiation exposure.
+A scan can produce a wide scope of views and angles that the dentist can enhance and use for a complete evaluation.
 Also, the use of 3-D imaging technology often creates a more convenient and pleasant dental visit for the patient.

 Computer Guided Dental Implants

 The planning and placement of dental implants require dentists to analyze the surrounding bone structure to find the most viable implantation site.
-Using state of the art dental technology like 3-D imaging, CBCT scanners, and digital x-rays allow our dentists to plan the most effective treatment for each patient.
-The dental technology used can help plan a more precise, detailed treatment plan for placing dental implants.
-With advanced dental technology backed dental implants, patients can enjoy high quality, long-lasting restorations.
+State of the art dental technology like 3-D imaging, CBCT scanners, and digital x-rays allows our dentists to plan the most effective treatment.